This Is What Whales Are Betting On Citigroup - Citigroup (NYSE:C)

 Insights into Volume & Open Interest

+In terms of liquidity and interest, the mean open interest for Citigroup options trades today is 6722.65 with a total volume of 25,284.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Citigroup's whale activity within a strike price range from $55.0 to $95.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Citigroup's big money trades within a strike price range of $30.0 to $95.0 over the last 30 days.

 Citigroup Call and Put Volume: 30-Day Overview